chidiwilliams/chidiwilliams.com/content/post/on-recursive-descent-and-pratt-parsing.md

 }
 ```

-To parse a given expression, we'll start with the lowest precedence rule, *ternary*:
+To parse any given expression, we start with the lowest precedence rule, _ternary_:

 ```ts
 parse(): Expr {